 We found the MoTrail to be fairly effective dealing with rain, but with its dual long, broad sides, a bit of a sail in the wind necessitating optimal site location.
 It is made entirely of SilNylon, so when wet is prone to stretching and needs to be tensioned further.
 Luckily it comes with line locks on all stake-out points, so this is not such a big deal.

 A fascinating and unique feature we have not seen on other tarps is a tensioning bar above the door, sewn in conjunction with a triangular piece of material on the eave of the tent.
 This bar allows for the use of a tensioning strap if using one pole at the front, or the option for dual pole front setup, both of which slightly increase the stability of the tent in the wind.
 It is also removable if desired, although this will compromise overall tarp tension in this case.

 These systems are a bit hard to describe - see pictures below.
-One issue we had with this design was that similar to what we experienced using the MSR Flylite in the rain, the triangular shape of the eave does allow water to pool on top of the tent, without always running off the sides as desired.
-This piece of fabric was small enough that the pool couldn't get big enough to compromise the structural integrity of the tent, like we rapidly experienced with the Flylite, but is a flaw none-the-less.
+One issue we had with this design was that in the rain, the triangular shape of the eave allows water to pool on top of the tent, without always running off the sides as desired.
+This piece of fabric was small enough that the pool couldn't get big enough to compromise the structural integrity of the tent, but it is a flaw none-the-less.
 We also wish the stakeout cord on the vestibule was longer, as one night we found it to be too short for our site to stake it out properly.